Transboundary Water Agreements

 Guidance on bilateral agreement development was provided to all Mackenzie River Basin jurisdictions by the Mackenzie River Basin Board in 2009.
 This guidance included recommended content and a schedule for negotiations.

 All Mackenzie River Basin jurisdictions will negotiate or are in the process of negotiating bilateral water agreements for each shared border.
 To date, three bilateral water management agreements have been concluded.
 The NWT and the Yukon Territory signed the first bilateral water management agreement in 2002.
 This agreement, however, needs to be revised and updated.
 On March 18, 2015, NWT and Alberta signed a bilateral water management agreement, and implementation has begun.
-Most recently, on October 15, 2015, NWT and British Columbia signed a bilateral water management agreement, and implementation will begin shortly.
+Most recently, on October 15, 2015, NWT and British Columbia signed a bilateral water management agreement, and implementation has begun.
 NWT plans to negotiate bilateral water management agreements with Saskatchewan and Nunavut.

 Cooperation with neighbouring jurisdictions is important for addressing transboundary concerns related to water management and ensuring the sustainability of our environment.